3b1b/manim/README.md

 Note, there are two versions of manim.
 This repository began as a personal project by the author of [3Blue1Brown](https://www.3blue1brown.com/) for the purpose of animating those videos, with video-specific code available [here](https://github.com/3b1b/videos).
 In 2020 a group of developers forked it into what is now the [community edition](https://github.com/ManimCommunity/manim/), with a goal of being more stable, better tested, quicker to respond to community contributions, and all around friendlier to get started with.
 See [this page](https://docs.manim.community/en/stable/faq/installation.html#different-versions) for more details.

 ## Installation
+> [!WARNING]
-> **WARNING:** These instructions are for ManimGL _only_.
+> These instructions are for ManimGL _only_.
 Trying to use these instructions to install [ManimCommunity/manim](https://github.com/ManimCommunity/manim) or instructions there to install this version will cause problems.
 You should first decide which version you wish to install, then only follow the instructions for your desired version.

->
+> [!Note]
-> **Note**: To install manim directly through pip, please pay attention to the name of the installed package.
+> To install manim directly through pip, please pay attention to the name of the installed package.
 This repository is ManimGL of 3b1b.
 The package name is `manimgl` instead of `manim` or `manimlib`.
 Please use `pip install manimgl` to install the version in this repository.

 Manim runs on Python 3.7 or higher.